weblab-workshops/todo-react/README.md

 But what if we wanted to know whether the checkbox was checked or not at some point?
 There's probably some obscure method we could use to do this, but React has a suggested approach, in what is known as **Controlled Components**.

 First, read more about them [here](https://reactjs.org/docs/forms.html).
 The general idea is that we actually take over the state management of the checkbox (or any input, for that matter).
-We do this because it gives us an easy way to know the state of an input at any time, since it'll be in our state.
+We do this because it gives us an easy way to know the state of an input at any time, since it'll be in our `this.state`.

 For this step, try to make the checkbox input you used a Controlled Component.
-In other words, declare some state for `ListItem` that determines whether the checkbox is checked or not, and changed when the checkbox is pressed.
+In other words, declare some state for `ListItem` that determines whether the checkbox is checked or not, and that changes when the checkbox is pressed.

 <br/>
 <br/>